opportus/object-mapper/README.md

 *path finder*.
 These flowed controls are our *check points*.
 The `ObjectMapper` service is nothing but that concrete layered system.
 Such layered OOP system is an *object mapper*.

-A whole application can be efficiently architectured around that *object mapper* becoming its flexible backbone...

 ### Recursion